codepath/android_guides/Building-your-own-Android-library.md

 <img src="http://imgur.com/tllGHUh.png"/>

 In addition, a `build.gradle` file will be created.
-One major different is that  Android applications use the `com.android.application` plugin.
+One major difference is that Android applications use the `com.android.application` plugin.
 Android libraries will use the `com.android.library` plugin.
 This statement at the top signals to the [Android Gradle plug-in](http://developer.android.com/tools/building/plugin-for-gradle.html) to generate an `.aar` file instead of an `.apk` file normally installed on Android devices.

 ```gradle
 // Android library